MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex3_sensitivity_labels.md

    - **Name**: `Employee data (HR)`
    - **Display name**: `Employee data (HR)`
    - **Description for users**: `This HR label is the default label for all specified documents in the HR Department.`
-   - **Description for admins**: `This label is created in consultation with Ms. Jones (Head of HR department).
+   - **Description for admins**: `This label is created in consultation with Ms. Jones (Head of the HR department).
 Contact her if you need to change the label settings.`

 1. Select **Next**.